kkrime/portCaptureServer/README.md

 #### API interface
 For receiving the ports data **gRPC streams** are used, reasons:
 - for microservices communications, gRPC is very efficient and is widely supported
 - gRPC streams allow the service to control the flow of data and how much the service consumes at any one time.
-This is helpful for limiting resources.</br>**NOTE:** The default message size for gRPC is 4MB.
+This is helpful for limiting resources.

+**NOTE:** The default message size for gRPC is 4MB.
 I feel like this is a good enough size for most scenarios and most hardware portCaptureServer will be run on, so I did not include an option to set it in the config file.

 #### Worker Threads
 On start up a number of go routines are spawned, these are the worker threads that write the incoming port data to the database.